genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/05_postgresql.md

 }
 ```

-### Username and password as system definition items
+### User name and password as system definition items

 ```kotlin